ChenjieSU/always_learning_google_products/google_analytics/03-advanced_google_analytics/part_1.md

   - Resolution of user's screen
   - Analytics ID from the tag
   - Randomly-generated user identifier, allows identifying new and returning users
+    - If this user identifier already exists in the cookies for the site, then they are a returning user
+    - Else, if no cookie was stored there, then they are a new user

 - Most common hit types are:
   - "pageview" - user loads page with tracking code
   - "event" - user interacts with a particular element, e.g., a button